turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 Reminder about deliverables:

-* Cover letter draft due Friday of week 1 of Mod 4
+* Cover letter draft for a real position due Friday of week 1 of Mod 4
+  * Reminder you can find job postings from [the sites listed here](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/job_search_strategies.md).
+Remember to note any research you need to do and add it to your Huntr boards.
 * Turing alumni portfolio due Monday of week 6 at 9am

 Fill out the survey in your channel for Mod 4 groups!